Brogolem35/markov_str/README.md

 - User can specify what regex they want to use for tokenization.
 - MarkovChain::generate and MarkovChain::generate_start functions both take RngCore instead of using rand::thread_rng().
 - Strings are interned for faster training and less memory usage.
-- Serialized and deserialized with [serde](https://docs.rs/serde/latest/serde/), when `serialize` flag is used.
+- Serialization and deserialization with [serde](https://docs.rs/serde/latest/serde/), when `serialize` flag is used.

 ## Example